-The company adopted the relevant provisions of GAAP concerning uncertainties in Income Taxes on January 1st, 2009.
-At the adoption date and as of December 31, 2009, the Company determined there are no material unrecognized tax benefits and no adjustments to liabilities or operations were required.
+The Company adopted the relevant provisions of GAAP concerning uncertainties in Income Taxes on January 1, 2009.
+At December 31, 2010 and 2009, the Company determined there are no material unrecognized tax benefits, and no adjustments to liabilities or operations were required.